Battle of Soissons (1918): Planning

-On 12 July, Pétain issued instruction No. 14546 to the generals of the Group of Armies of the Reserve and the Group of Armies of the Center to make immediate preparations for an attack.
+On 12 July, Pétain issued instruction No. 14546 to the generals of the Group of Armies of the Reserve and the Group of Armies of the Centre to make immediate preparations for an attack.
 He stated, "The minimum advantage gained should be to deprive the enemy of the use of the Soissons communication net."
 That same day Pétain issued instructions for an offensive whose purpose was to reduce the Marne salient.
 This would entail utilizing the French Tenth and Sixth Armies against the western flank of the salient, and the Fifth Army on the eastern flank.
 The French Tenth Army would carry out the main attack against the Soissons communication network.
 In support of the main attack, the French Sixth Army would attack south of the Ourcq River while the French Fifth Army would attack the eastern flank of the salient along both banks of the Ardre River with its right flank on the heights south of the Vesle River.
 At the very least the action of the French Fifth and Sixth Armies would result in preventing enemy reserves from moving against the main attack.

 The following day Pétain stated the attack should be launched the morning of 18 July while stressing the necessity of secrecy.
 On 14 July both the American 1st Division and the American 2nd Division were transferred to the French Tenth Army XX Corps under General Pierre Emile Berdoulat.

-On 15 July, General Max von Boehn, commander of the German Seventh Army, succeeded in getting seven divisions across the Marne.
+On 15 July, the Germans opened what became the Second Battle of the Marne.
+General Max von Boehn, commander of the German Seventh Army, succeeded in getting seven divisions across the Marne.
 In response Pétain sent a message to General Émile Fayolle, commander of the Group of Armies of the Reserve, ordering him to “suspend the Mangin operation in order to enable me to send your reserves into the battle south of the Marne.”
 The message also ordered the return of the American 2nd Division artillery to the American 2nd Division.
-Within 2 1/2 hours Foch brusquely rescinded the suspension of the Mangin operation declaring “there can be no question at all of slowing up and less so of stopping the Mangin preparations."
+Within 2 1/2 hours Foch brusquely rescinded the suspension of the Mangin operation, declaring “there can be no question at all of slowing up and less so of stopping the Mangin preparations."